Henry H. Wells: Military career

 During the American Civil War, Wells received a commission as a major in the 26th Michigan Infantry and was soon promoted to lieutenant colonel.
-His unit was assigned to Alexandria, Virginia to occupy that city in the controlled part of the Union Army of Virginia.
-As provost marshal since February 1863 (and full colonel as of March 30, 1864), Wells led military police in Alexandria, and soon supervised law enforcement in all Union-controlled territory south of the Potomac River.
+His unit was assigned to Alexandria, Virginia, to occupy that city in the controlled part of the Union Army of Virginia.
+As provost marshal since February 1863 (and full colonel as of March 30, 1864), Wells led military police in Alexandria and soon supervised law enforcement in all Union-controlled territory south of the Potomac River.

-Francis Harrison Pierpont (who had helped establish West Virginia in 1861) was appointed governor of Union-controlled portions of Virginia during the war and made Alexandria his headquarters.
+Francis Harrison Pierpont (who helped establish West Virginia in 1861) was appointed governor of Union-controlled parts of Virginia during the war and made Alexandria his headquarters.
 Fellow abolitionist John Curtiss Underwood became the U.S. District Judge stationed in Alexandria.

 After President Abraham Lincoln's assassination in April 1865, Wells played an important role in pursuing and apprehending the assassin, John Wilkes Booth, in a barn in Caroline County, Virginia.
 Wells had interrogated Dr. Samuel Mudd, which had led to the crucial tip.
 He was also associated with the proceedings before Judge Underwood in which the captured Jefferson Davis was charged with treason (although that prosecution was later quashed).
 Wells received a promotion to brevet brigadier general in May 1865.

 On May 9, 1865, Virginia's Confederate Governor General William Smith was arrested, and President Andrew Johnson appointed Pierpont as Virginia's provisional governor.
-Pierpont moved the state government's seat back to Richmond but became unpopular.
+Pierpont moved the state government's seat back to Richmond, but it became unpopular.
 In 1864, Pierpont called a constitutional convention in Alexandria that abolished slavery.
 That constitution was thus temporarily extended to the entire state until a new constitution (without the slavery provisions in Virginia's Constitution of 1850) could be drafted and adopted.